 The Group also has a Corporate Social Responsibility Policy which further defines its stance on modern slavery.
 In addition, a Whistleblowing policy is in place which encourages the reporting of any wrongdoing which is in the public interest.

-The Group has a Group Data Protection & Compliance Officer, to whom all concerns regarding modern slavery should be addressed.
-The Group Data Protection & Compliance Officer undertakes an annual review of the Group’s obligations towards eradicating modern slavery within its organisation and supply chains.
+The Group has an Associate Director - Legal, to whom all concerns regarding modern slavery should be addressed.
+The Associate Director - Legal undertakes an annual review of The Group’s obligations towards eradicating modern slavery within its organisation and supply chains.

 This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2015 and applies to all companies within and associated to The Group.
 It is reviewed for each financial year.

-This statement relates to the 2017/2018 financial year and is approved by:
+This statement relates to the 2019/2020 financial year and was approved by: